mui/mui-x/docs/data/data-grid/row-spanning/row-spanning.md

 This is very close to the "row spanning" in an HTML `<table>`.

 To enable, pass the `unstable_rowSpanning` prop to the Data Grid.

+The Data Grid will automatically merge cells with the same value in a specified column.

+Additionally, you could manually provide the value used in row spanning using `colDef.valueGetter` prop.

 {{"demo": "RowSpanning.js", "bg": "inline", "defaultCodeOpen": false}}